brunovilar/datascience-ml-project/CourseProject.md

 courseraValidation = courseraValidation[, !(names(courseraValidation) %in% columnsToRemove)]
 ```

-Originally we thought in using the timestamp information, extracting features such as week day and hour of the day as a indicative of the users' routines.
-However, the number of values are limited (as shown below) and it is better for the model to depend only on sensors to recognize the human activities.
+Originally we though about using the timestamp information by extracting features such as week day and hour of the day as a indicative of the users' routines.
+However, the number of values are limited (as shown below) and it is better for the model to rely only on sensors to recognize the human activities.

 ```r